jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/20d_results_of_syntheses.md

 title: "20d.
 Results of syntheses – Sensitivity analyses"
 summary:
     title: 20d.
 Sensitivity analyses
+    text: Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
 writing_guide:
     text: |
         Did you conduct any sensitivity analyses?
 If so, make sure you report the results of all of them and comment on how robust you think the main analysis is, depending on the results of the corresponding sensitivity analyses.